Joe123123/scheduler/README.md

 ## Setup

 1. Install dependencies using the `npm install` command.
-2. Clone the [scheduler-api](https://github.com/Joe123123/scheduler-api) setup the server.
+2. Clone the [scheduler-api](https://github.com/Joe123123/scheduler-api) and setup the server.

 ## Running Webpack Development Server